Dipsingh/dipsingh.github.io/_posts/2022-9-02-TCP-Congestion-Experiment.md

 are acknowledged by a received ACK.

 ### Experimenting Single TCP Reno Session
-Let's start with a simple two host(H1, H2) connected by two routers(R1, R2).
+Now let's get to the fun part.
+Let's start with a simple topology of two hosts (H1, H2) connected by two routers(R1, R2).
 Router `R1` has a small buffer of 100packets using FIFO queuing discipline.
 The link between two routers is not a bottleneck link.
-We will run a single TCP Reno session from host `H1` to `H2` for 200seconds and observe the behavior on `R1` and host.
+We will run a single TCP Reno session from host `H1` to `H2` for 200sec and observe the behavior on `R1` and the host.

 ![Single Reno Session](/images/post13/single_host.png "Single Reno Session")